parashivbrl/gltf-glb-importer-for-maya-docs/docs/gltf2_0_menu.md

 ![Screenshot](img/image_glb_gltf_menu.png)

-## Show Material Variants
+##Material and Animation Tools
-1. Opens **Material Variants Selector** to list all available variants
+1. Opens both **Material Variants Selector** and **Animation Clips Manager** simultaneously
 2. Displays material variants for imported GLB/GLTF assets

-## Show Animation Clips
-1. Opens **Animation Clips Manager** to list all available animation clips
-2. Shows animation clips from the GLB/GLTF file
+3. Shows animation clips from the GLB/GLTF file
+4. Both UIs are docked by default when executed

 ## Help
-Provides access to help resources and documentation.
+Provides access to the online documentation.

-### Help Submenu
+## About
-- **About** - Shows information about the GLB/GLTF importer plugin
+Shows information about the GLB/GLTF importer plugin
-- **Online Documentation** - Opens the online documentation in